May 30 - June 14, 2017

 This three-week Summer Program exposes practitioners and advanced students to critical

 skills and practical insights into handling arbitration cases under various arbitration systems.
-The session brings together world-renowned practitioners and arbitrators presenting six seminars
+The program brings together world-renowned practitioners and arbitrators who will present six seminars

 designed for professional development.

 The summer curriculum was carefully designed with the idea of providing participants a comprehensive understanding of how international commercial arbitration works.
 The program begins with general courses during the first week and continues with more specific issues.
 The program also offers a practical seminar combining lectures and role play in order to provide students with a practical perspective.
 Luncheons and networking activities provide participants with the opportunity to exchange information and interact with their peers and expert instructors.